The Kennebec Journal of Augusta (Maine), Feb. 14, 2013

 Congress and the president took a step toward addressing this inequality in the fiscal cliff deal, which raised taxes on the highest earners while preserving tax cuts for low-wage earners and the middle class.

 Raising the minimum wage puts money into the pockets of people who will spend it.
 Circulating that money through the economy will do more good than giving it to people at the top of the economy.
-They already consume as much as they can and likely would save additional income.

 Critics charge that raising minimum wages leads to higher unemployment.
 As proof they point to the 2006-07 increases that preceded high unemployment in 2009 and beyond.